String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamics of HP phases

 We conclude that the non-uniform HP phases are never thermodynamically dominant configurations in a KK circle for any given mass.
-This will be important when we discuss the evolution of the GL instability in the stringy regime.
+This is consistent with the heuristic comparison in Sec.~\ref{sec:basics}, which concluded that localized HP balls have less entropy than uniform HP strings.